A look at the victims of the Humboldt team bus crash

 The 18-year-old Hinz had recently started tallying the Broncos’ numbers for Humboldt radio station CHBO.

-“Brody had recently joined our Golden West family, mentored by Tyler and the Bolt FM team,” Lydon Frieson, president of Golden West Radio, said in a statement posted on the station’s website.
+“Brody had recently joined our Golden West family, mentored by Tyler and the Bolt FM team,” said company president Lyndon Frieson.

 “Tragedy has hit our community and it reaches into every corner of life in Humboldt.”

-Note: Note to readers: This is a corrected story.
-A previous version erroneously attributed a statement about Logan Boulet’s organ donation to his cousin Julie Kindt.